Adaptive Hybrid Caching for Efficient Text-to-Video Diffusion Model Acceleration: Conclusion

 \section{Conclusion}

 To address the high-latency challenge of video DiT inference caused by its multi-step iterative denoising process, we propose MixCache, a training-free caching-based framework for efficient video DiT inference.
 By leveraging the redundancy in the diffusion process of different granularities and adaptively combines three-level caching (step/cfg/block), MixCache achieves comparable generation quality while significantly improving inference efficiency, outperforming existing baselines with a maximum speedup of 1.94$\times$ on Wan 14B and 1.97$\times$ on HunyuanVideo.
-This study establishes hybrid caching as a novel and effective approach for accelerating video DiT inference while maintaining quality.
+Our work establishes hybrid caching as a novel and effective approach for accelerating video DiT inference, supporting responsive multimedia content generation.